TrinhChuong/BigIntegerExtender/README.md

 BigIntegerExtender extends System.Numerics.BigInteger to support serialization and the calculation of square roots.
 It contains:
 * **BigIntegerSerializable**: with this you can serialize System.Numerics.BigInteger objects.
-* **BigIntegerExtender**: it has an extension method that add the function Sqrt to System.Numerics.BigInteger objects.
+* **BigIntegerExtender**: it has an extension method that adds the function Sqrt to System.Numerics.BigInteger objects.

 Examples
 ==================